Skip to main content

 No limit.

-For goods and services, the limit for cash payments is EUR 3,000.
-This restriction does not apply to payments between consumers.
+For goods and services, the limit for cash payments is 3,000 euros.
+This restriction does not apply to payments between private persons.

 According to Belgian law, special regulations include the following: